Adopting

 - Thirdly, as part of consistency it is vital all family members are

-engaged so that the consistency isn’t being delivered only by one person
+engaged so that the consistency isn’t being delivered only by one

 in the household – everyone must work the same way.